shyam-eranky/todo-project/readme.md

 * Create Launch Template
 * Create Autoscaling group , do not set the ELB check on it.
 * Change CodeDeploy group to point to auto scaling group.
 Do not enable the Load Balancer option to block traffic and allow traffic as it doesnt work!
+* Make sure lifecycle hook for code deploy gets added to your autoscale group

 ## Deployment from GitHub to EC2
 Use CodeDeploy and CodePipeline in conjunction to setup deployment every time a commit is pushed onto master branch.